Mugen-Builders/cartesi-avail-tutorial/README.md

 This should display the available options for the Cartesi Machine, indicating that it’s correctly set up.

+> [!WARNING]
-**NOTE:** For Mac users, running this command might trigger a prompt from Mac built in security feauture.
+> For Mac users, running this command might trigger a prompt from Mac built in security feauture.
 Check this part of the [troubleshooting section](./Troubleshooting.md#1-cartesi-machine-blocked-by-mac-security-feautures) for more guidelines on how to resolve this.

 ### 3. Cartesi CLI